Clapham Junction railway station: Platforms

 Sidings leading into railway sheds at the west of the station are located between platforms 6 and 7.

-Because the platform gap is too wide at platform 8, it must not be used for stopping trains unless in an emergency.
+Platform 8 must not be used for stopping trains, unless in an emergency, because the platform gap is too wide.

 Services

 All South Western Railway services from Waterloo pass through the station, as do Southern and Gatwick Express trains from Victoria.
-The West London line and South London line services of London Overground have Clapham Junction as one of the termini.
+The Mildmay and Windrush lines of the London Overground have Clapham Junction as one of their termini.

-The typical off-peak service of more than 120 trains an hour comprises:
+The typical off-peak service of 104 trains an hour (tph) is: